FAQs

 Q If I am unable to produce my graduation certificate at the time of the application, what should I do?

-A A letter from the institution you attended stating that you are presently enrolled as well as the expected time of graduation will suffice.
-If you have graduated but do not have the degree on hand, you may also request a letter stating that you have successfully completed the course and will be awarded a degree.
+A An official letter from the institution you are attending, stating that you are presently enrolled as well as the expected time of graduation, may suffice.
+If you have graduated but do not have the degree on hand, you may also request an official letter stating that you have successfully completed the course and will be awarded a degree.

 Q Who can write References for me?